simonw/datasette/docs/internals.rst

 ``action`` - string
     The name of the action that is being permission checked.

-``resource`` - string, optional
+``resource`` - string or tuple, optional
-    The resource, e.g. the name of the table.
+    The resource, e.g. the name of the database, or a tuple of two strings containing the name of the database and the name of the table.
 Only some permissions apply to a resource.

 ``default`` - optional, True or False
     Should this permission check be default allow or default deny.